Mirasio/Mirasio.github.io/_posts/2016-6-22-Game-Designers.md

 title: About Game creating!
 ---

 Hello!!!
 My name is Miras.
 And I want to tell you about game creators.
-It's very interesting!
+It's very interesting!999

 ![_config.yml](https://www.game-guru.com/images/TheGameCreators-Logo.png)